Atlantic Records: Nesuhi Ertegun

 Ahmet's older brother Nesuhi was hired in January 1955.
 He had been living in Los Angeles for several years and had intermittent contact with his younger brother.
 But when Ahmet learned that Nesuhi had been offered a partnership in Atlantic's rival Imperial Records, he and Wexler convinced Nesuhi to join Atlantic instead.
 Nesuhi became head of artists and repertoire (A&R), led the label's jazz division, and built a roster that included Shorty Rogers, Jimmy Giuffre, Herbie Mann, Les McCann, Charles Mingus, and John Coltrane.
 By 1958 Atlantic was America's second-largest independent jazz label.

 Nesuhi was also in charge of LP production.
 He was credited with improving the production, packaging, and originality of Atlantic's LPs.
 He deleted the old '100' and '400' series of 10" albums and the earlier 12" albums in Atlantic's catalog, starting the '1200' series, which sold for $4.98, with Shorty Rogers' The Swingin' Mr Rogers.
 In 1956 he started the '8000' popular series (selling for $3.98) for the label's few R&B albums, reserving the 1200 series for jazz.
 Joel Dorn became Nesuhi's assistant after his successful production of Hubert Laws' album The Laws of Jazz.

 Herb Abramson departs

-When Abramson returned from military service in 1955, he realized that he had been replaced by Wexler as Ahmet's partner.
-Abramson did not get along with either Wexler or Nesuhi Ertegun, and he had returned from military service with a German girlfriend, which precipitated his divorce from Miriam, a minor stockholder and Atlantic's business and publishing manager.
+When Herb returned from military service in 1955, he realized that he had been replaced by Wexler as Ahmet's partner.
+Herb did not get along with either Wexler or Nesuhi Ertegun, and he had returned from military service with a German girlfriend, which precipitated his divorce from Miriam, a minor stockholder and Atlantic's business and publishing manager.